Pretty Printing in OCaml

 Vladimir Keleshev • 2024-05-05

-Format is a module in OCaml standard library.
-It is used for writing pretty printers for code and data structures.
+Format is a module in OCaml standard library that is used for writing pretty printers for code and data structures.
 Projects like ocamlformat use it to implement very advanced code formatters.

 Format has a very elegant and powerful core, but its interface is a bit clunky and unintuitive.
 In this respect, it’s a little bit like git: powerfull tool with a bit of antics, but very much worth learning.